what to pack for fiji

 What national parks are in Fiji?

-Bouma National Heritage Park, Taveuni: Home to the Vidawa Rainforest Trail, colorful endemic birds, tiered Tavoro Falls, Des Voeux Peak and Lake Tagimoucia.
+Bouma National Heritage Park, Taveuni: Home to the Vidawa Rainforest Trail, colorful endemic birds, tiered Tavoro Falls, Des Voeux Peak, and Lake Tagimoucia.

-Waitabu Marine Park, Taveunik: Home to underwater wonderland of humphead wrasse, turtles, rays and coral gardens.
-Sigatoka Sand Dunes National Park, Viti Levu: Known for their undulating horizon that extends as far as the eye can see.
+Waitabu Marine Park, Taveunik: Home to an underwater wonderland of humphead wrasse, turtles, rays and coral gardens.
+Sigatoka Sand Dunes National Park, Viti Levu: Known for its undulating horizon that extends as far as the eye can see.
 Lizards and geckos scatter about as you walk the dunes, some rising to a height of nearly 200 feet.

 • 6.
 What are the best beaches in Fiji?